Thematic doctoral programme Modeling-Analysis-Optimization of discrete, continuous, and stochastic systems

 Applications from prospective doctoral students for winter semester will be accepted until July 30th.

-performance record (compatible with the rules of the doctoral study in technical sciences “Dr. techn.” at the AAU): altogether 16-32 ECTS cotaining the following:
+- performance record (compatible with the rules of the doctoral study in technical sciences “Dr. techn.” at the AAU): altogether 16-32 ECTS containing the following:

 Faculty members (potential supervisors)

 - Prof. Dr. Clemens Heuberger (Department of Mathematics)

 - Prof. Dr. Philipp Hungerländer (Department of Mathematics)